ZLA Logo

 2. By typing “.DEPARRC” into the command bar with an aircraft’s flight plan open and the aircraft selected, where “DEP” is the three-letter departure airport identifier, “ARR” is the three-letter arrival airport identifier, and “C” is the TEC class.
 Note that this does not work for Q class aircraft, as P and Q class share the same TEC routes.

-5. Only aircraft departing and arriving within the same TRACON are required to use a TEC route.
+5. IFR Aircraft departing and arriving within the same TRACON, and/or aircraft remaining in the TRACON envrionnment are required to use a TEC route.

 1. For example:

-1. A jet that files from SBA to SAN at FL210 is not required to use a TEC route.
+1. A jet that files from SBA to SAN at FL210 is not required to use a TEC route (climbes above TRACON)

 2. Aircraft requesting routes in the low en route structure may be subject to additional delays due to traffic volume.
 Controllers should suggest the TEC route structure to pilots in such cases.